OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-external/android-data-unencrypted-external-static/example-2/example.md

 ---
 platform: android
-title: Common APIs to return paths to External Storage
+title: Find permissions that allows an app to write to locations shared with other apps
 tools: [semgrep]
-code: [java]
+code: [kotlin]
 ---

 ### Sample